wilsonmar/oss-perf/tableau.md

 * [0:30] "People build dashboards and applications like these, drag and drop, at up to 10 times the speed of a traditional business intellegence system".

-Tableau does not directly compete with other vendors with a strategy for being a broad BI platform offering:
+Garner notes "Tableau does not directly compete with other vendors with a strategy for being a broad BI platform offering":

  * IBM Cognos Insight,
  * Microsoft Power View,